 Trials and Appeals

 Gerald has tried cases throughout the country, including New York, Hartford, San Francisco, Seattle, Puerto Rico, Cincinnati and Salt Lake City.
 He has been active in appellate matters as well, particularly at the Court of Appeals for Federal Circuit.

 Academic and Professional Activities

-Mr. Sobel’s activities have included the following: member of the Advisory Committee on Patent Litigation of the U.S. District Court in Delaware; member of the Advisory Board of the Lamont-Doherty Earth Observatory at the Columbia University School of Geosciences; member of the Advisory Committee of the Engelberg Intellectual Property Institute at the NYU School of Law; and adjunct faculty member at the NYU School of Law and Columbia University School of Law.
+Gerald's activities have included the following: member of the Advisory Committee on Patent Litigation of the U.S. District Court in Delaware; member of the Advisory Board of the Lamont-Doherty Earth Observatory at Columbia University; member of the Advisory Committee of the Engelberg Intellectual Property Institute at the NYU School of Law; and adjunct faculty member at the NYU School of Law and Columbia University School of Law.
 He has also lectured at the Stanford, George Washington, Fordham, Brooklyn, Case Western and Washington University (St. Louis) Law Schools.